dotkernel/frontend/README.md

 > If you have never used composer before make sure you read the [`Composer Basic Usage`](https://getcomposer.org/doc/01-basic-usage.md) section in Composer's documentation

-## Choosing an installation path for DotKernel `frontend`
+## Choosing an installation path for Dotkernel `frontend`

 Example:

 - absolute path `/var/www/dk`
 - or relative path `dk` (equivalent with `./dk`)

-## Installing DotKernel `frontend`
+## Installing Dotkernel `frontend`

-After you choose the path for DotKernel Frontend (`dk` will be used for the remainder of this example), let's move onto installation.
+After you choose the path for Dotkernel Frontend (`dk` will be used for the remainder of this example), let's move onto installation.

 ### Note